MobilePayDev/MobilePayDev.github.io/docs/authentication.md

 :::

-When creating an API key you can select which APIs will be accesible with it.
-You can also asign it a name.
+When creating an API key you can select which APIs will be accessible with it.
+You can also assign it a name.
 It is not possible to change the scope or the name of the API key after its creation.
 Modifications must be carried out by creating a new key.
-Lastly you are are fully responsible for managing the lifecycle of the keys you create.
+Lastly you are fully responsible for managing the lifecycle of the keys you create.

 ## Usage